Christmas and New Year in international waters continued.

 Because of the one hour time difference between the UK and Holland, the Dutch disc-jockeys on RNI celebrated New Year ahead of their British colleagues.

 click to hear audio Following the Dutch New Year celebrations, Paul May with Robb Eden, Brian McKenzie and Dave Rogers build up to midnight in the UK.
-These are a couple of clips from a longer recording available to members from The Offshore Radio Archive (duration 7 minutes 10 seconds)
+These are a couple of clips taken from a recording made available by The Offshore Radio Archive (duration 7 minutes 10 seconds)

 1972